-29. Themed Fun Run
+34. Themed Fun Run

-A themed fun run is a twist on a classic fundraiser!
-Pick a theme, a time, a place, and a distance.
-It can be as simple or as complicated as you want.
+Your fun theme can be as creative as you’d like.
 For instance, choose an ugly sweater run during the holiday season, a costume run near Halloween, or a glow-in-the-dark run during a starry summer night.
 Get creative!

-30. Mini Golf Tournament
+35. Mini Golf Tournament

 Mini golf is fun for everyone.
 For your club’s next fundraising event, partner with a local mini-golf course and actively promote your event.
 If your club really wants to get creative, members can design and build the course themselves!
 Take it a step further and encourage local businesses to sponsor each hole.
 Keep the prices reasonable, though.

 To encourage participation, have a prize for everyone who beats a certain score or for anyone who gets a hole-in-one on the last hole.
-Ask your sponsors to donate these items, so that you can focus on earning a profit.
+Ask your sponsors to donate these items so that you can focus on earning a profit.

 Quick Fundraising Tip: Recruit extra help when you need it.
 You may not be able to pull off a major fundraiser on your own.
 Connect with other clubs or organizations to ensure you have all the helping hands you need.

-31. Christian Speed Dating
+38. Christian Speed Dating

-To host the best speed dating event.
-Sell tickets to single members, and write a few conversation starters on index cards for each table.
+To host the best speed dating event, sell tickets to single members, and write a few conversation starters on index cards for each table.
 Consider hosting it around Valentine’s Day, too.
-Sparks are sure to fly!

 This fundraiser does require mission trip participants to map out exactly how far their trip will be beforehand, though.
 Rely on attendees to get the word out and encourage their fellow church-goers to donate.

-33. Candle Sale
+40. Candle Sale

-While a candle sale, either use a website that sells candles at discounted rates for fundraisers, or have a team of volunteers make the candles themselves.
+To best host a candle sale, either use a website that sells candles at discounted rates for fundraisers or have a team of volunteers make the candles themselves.
 Then, sell them door-to-door or on your church’s website.
-Even better, do both!

-34. Bible Trivia Night
+41. Bible Trivia